How Trenchless Sewer Repair Works

 | Pipe material | Clay, cast iron, Orangeburg | Already partially exposed or accessible |

 When in doubt, always start with a professional pipe camera inspection followed by quotes from at least two or three licensed contractors who specialize in trenchless technology.
-The drain cleaning and plumbing service you already use may offer camera inspection as part of a diagnostic visit — which can reduce your overall out-of-pocket cost.
+The provider you already use for burst pipe repair or routine drain service may offer camera inspection as part of a diagnostic visit, which can reduce your overall out-of-pocket cost.

 If costs are a concern and you need help managing a large unexpected repair bill, exploring debt consolidation options may also be worth considering for expensive home repair projects.